-As experienced TMJ dentists in Chicago, Dr. Stein or Dr. Brand can diagnose TMD.
-It is important to relay all your TMJ symptoms to them.
-They will examine your teeth to look for signs of teeth grinding or clenching of the jaw.
-A series of questions will also be asked to determine if you need TMJ treatment.
+As experienced TMJ dentists in Chicago, Dr. Stein or Dr. Brand can quickly diagnose TMD.
+It is important to relay all of your TMJ symptoms to them.
+We will also ask a series of questions to determine which TMJ treatment is best for you.

 Is TMD responsible for my headaches?

 We treat a lot of patients that grind or clench their teeth while sleeping.
-They wake up suffering from headaches and pain without knowing what caused it.
-Frequent headaches are one of the most obvious signs of a TMJ disorder along with jaw popping or clicking and facial pain.
+They wake up suffering from headaches and pain without knowing the cause.
+Frequent headaches are one of the most obvious signs of a TMJ disorder, along with jaw popping or clicking and facial pain.

 Do you suffer from frequent migraines, jaw popping, or teeth clenching and grinding?
-Call Premier Dental today for TMD diagnosis and treatment at 312-726-1901.
-You can also request a consultation with Dr. Brand and Dr. Stein on our website.
+Call Premier Dentistry at Millennium Park at 312-586-8596 for TMD diagnosis and TMJ treatments.
+You can also request an appointment online with Dr. Brand and Dr. Stein.